Detail Page

 • Geometry - 224

 In this course students are introduced to Euclidean Geometry, its theoretical and practical aspects.
-Topics include parallel and perpendicular lines, congruency and similarity of polygons, the properties of circles, and the volume of surface area.
+Topics include parallel and perpendicular lines, congruency and similarity of polygons, the properties of circles, and the volume of surface area of solids.
+Emphasis is placed on the practical application of geometric concepts and preparation for the SAT exams.

 • Honors Geometry - 226

 In this course students are introduced to Euclidean Geometry, its theoretical and practical aspects.
-Topics covered include angles, parallel and perpendicular lines, congruent triangles, triangle inequalities, quadrilaterals, similar polygons, & circles.
+Topics covered include angles, parallel and perpendicular lines, congruent triangles, triangle inequalities, quadrilaterals, similar polygons, circles, areas of polygons and circles, areas and volumes of solids and constructions.

 • Algebra II - 232